 We want to push the deception as far as we can, and to encourage the improvisers to act in the most natural and intelligent way, and to play to the full range of their emotions and physicality.
 This setup gives many potentials for strong comedy.

-The technology that enables remote control of a human player consists of a laptop, an FM radio transmitter/receiver with headphones, and our custom-made software that allows an operator to type sentences that will be sent to an artificial intelligence-based chatbot (based on HumanMachine’s A.L.Ex), that will in turn generate sentences to be said by the Cyborg improviser.
+The technology that enables remote control of a human player consists of a laptop, an FM radio transmitter/receiver with headphones, and our custom-made software that allows an operator to type sentences that will be sent to an artificial intelligence-based chatbot (based on HumanMachine‘s A.L.Ex, currently built around the GPT-2 model that we retrained on movie dialogue from OpenSubtitles), that will in turn generate sentences to be said by the Cyborg improviser.
 All the performers wear headphones, and the audience typically does not know who is controlled by an AI, and who relies on their free will to speak as they wish.
+A small humanoid robot, produced by EZ-Robot and running our custom software, is the host of our shows.